-Peer pressure can be hard to ignore.
-If you’ve had enough, say ‘no, thanks’ when someone offers to buy you a drink.
+Peer pressure can be hard to resist, but if you’ve had enough, say ‘No, thanks’ when someone offers to buy you a drink.
 You can tell them you’re good for now, and then change the subject.
 Keeping track of how much you’re drinking is more important than keeping pace with other people.

 Avoid drinking rounds and shots

-Water is your best friend.
-For every alcoholic drink, have a glass of water or a soft drink.
-(You don’t have to tell anyone it’s not alcoholic.)
+For every alcoholic drink, have a glass of water or a soft drink (you don’t have to tell anyone it’s not alcoholic).
 Make sure you also have a meal if you’re drinking.
-It helps to slow the effects of the alcohol and gives you something to do with your hands instead of raising your glass.
+It helps to slow the effects of the alcohol and is (hopefully) also delicious.

 Focus on other things

-Try to join in an activity while you’re drinking, such as playing pool or cricket.
+Try to join in an activity while you’re drinking, such as playing pool.
 Remember that if you’re in a bad mood already, drinking alcohol won’t help.
 Try doing something else that’s relaxing, or talk to someone about what’s on your mind.

 Have a plan B

 Get a mate to help keep track of your drinking and remind you to slow down and not do stupid stuff.
 If that fails, that mate can help look after you if you drink too much.